Welcome to SpitfireSpares.com airframe section

 See this link for another R.A.T.O. part

-Click on the pictures to enlarge them
+Click on picture to enlarge

-1.6m in height click the picture to enlarge.
+1.6m in height

-Vickers Wellington tail fairing (pg1 air)
+Vickers Wellington Tail Fairing (pg1 air)

 This a substantial piece of the famous Vickers Wellington design by the iconic British engineer Barnes Wallis responsible for the Dambusting bouncing Bomb.